survivant/quarkus/CONTRIBUTING.md

 Building can take a few minutes depending on the hardware being used.

-**Note** For Apple Silicon computer, Rosetta must be installed.
+**Note** For Apple Silicon computers, Rosetta must be installed.
 It can be done using `softwareupdate --install-rosetta`

 ### Updating the version